ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 install(Routing) { }
 ```

-But there is a convenient method to register and start using it, that also installs it once if it is already registered:
+But there is a easy method to register and start using it, that also installs it if it is already registered:

 ```kotlin
 routing { }